-The EMP forms part of the contractual obligations to which all contractors/employees involved in construction, maintenance, or demolition work must be committed.
-It serves as a guideline and baseline information document for the construction and operational of the proposed project and aims to comply with Section 24N of the National Environmental Management Act (Act no 107 of 1998) also known as NEMA, as well as the Environmental Impact Assessment Regulations Notice No R 543 (33) and No R 326, and any additional specific information requested by any State Department, including the Department of Environmental Affairs (DEA) for specific projects.
+The EMP forms part of the contractual obligations to which all contractors/employees involved in construction, maintenance, operation, or demolition work must be committed.
+It serves as a guideline and baseline information document for the construction and operation of the proposed project and aims to comply with Section 24N of the National Environmental Management Act (Act no 107 of 1998) also known as NEMA, as well as the Environmental Impact Assessment Regulations Notice No R 326 and any additional specific information requested by any State Department, including the Department of Environment and Nature Conservation (D:E&NC) for specific projects.